The best vitamin C serums for bright and healthy skin

 -

-Lower concentration of vitamin C means it may take longer to fade pigmentation (this needn’t be a bad thing though if your skin is easily irritated)
+Lower concentration of vitamin C means may take longer to fade pigmentation (not a bad thing if your skin is easily irritated)

 -

-Unlike most vitamin C formulas that are a deep orange shade, this is white and feels more like a watery cream.
-And as it's a completely stable form of vitamin C, there’s no danger of the liquid turning an unsightly brown color due to oxidation.
-Better still, I found that it sunk quickly into my skin without leaving a sticky residue—although the brand does recommend waiting for five minutes before applying moisturizer over the top to really let it works its magic.
+Unlike most vitamin C formulas, which are often a deep orange shade, this is white and feels more like a watery cream.
+What's more, as it's a completely stable form of vitamin C, there’s no danger of the liquid turning an unsightly brown color due to oxidation.
+I found that it sunk quickly into my skin without leaving a sticky residue—although the brand does recommend waiting for five minutes before applying moisturizer over the top to really let it work its magic.

 (Image credit: Tatcha)